Mntry/Pay/PRETIP.md

 <br />
 ## Responses

-Depending upon the merchant's destination processor, the PreTip transactions might return uncaptured.
+Depending upon the merchant's destination processor, the PreTip transactions may not be captured.
 When a PreTip transaction response includes the `Captured` field as `false`, a `PreTipCapture` transaction must follow in order to successfully capture, in which you can add a `Tip` field.
 Conversely, when the response includes the `Captured` field as `true`, a `PreTipAdjust` transaction can follow to add a `Tip`, but is not required.

 Credit PreTip transaction response bodies will include the following fields: